-Changes made after 2 Michigan State Police dogs die in cop car
+Changes made after 2 state police dogs die in cop car

 Detroit — The windows on certain Michigan State Police cars automatically roll down in high temperatures, one of the key changes after two dogs died of heat stroke in Livingston County in 2013, the department said.